pete-lawson/data-dispatches/README.md

-To install `Quarto`, visit [Quarto Get Started](https://quarto.org/docs/get-started/) and select the Quarto command line interface (CLI) approrpiate to your operating system.
+To install `Quarto`, visit [Quarto Get Started](https://quarto.org/docs/get-started/) and select the Quarto command line interface (CLI) appropriate to your operating system.

 Ensure that you have the appropriate languages installed for the documents you would like to render.
 For example, if you are rendering